fieryfurry/qtm2/README.md

 ![screenshot](screenshot.png)

 This is a project that is undergoing active development, so bugs are possible.
-Please report any [here](#TODO) with detailed descriptions of your system configuration and steps to reproduce the bug.
-You may also suggest new features [here](#TODO) to be added to the roadmap section below.
+Please report any in the [Issues](https://github.com/fieryfurry/qtm2/issues) section with detailed descriptions of your system configuration and steps to reproduce the bug.
+You may also suggest new features there to be added to the roadmap section below.

 Please observe and follow all GT [site rules](https://www.gaytor.rent/rules.php) and refer to the [FAQs](https://www.gaytor.rent/faq.php) and [help desk](https://www.gaytor.rent/helpdesk.php) for other queries/issues.
 Please act responsibly and respect other members of the community.